New Years Day (band): 2015–2022: Malevolence and Unbreakable

 The following year, New Years Day performed at the 2017 Alternative Press Music Awards (APMAs) with guest vocalist Lzzy Hale.
 The band also headlined the 2017 Vans Warped Tour alongside other main stage acts like Bowling for Soup, Falling in Reverse and CKY.
 On June 1, 2017, it was announced they would be included in the seventh installment of the Fearless Records compilation Punk Goes Pop, covering Kehlani's "Gangsta" from the movie Suicide Squad.
 The album was released on July 14, 2017.
 After completing a month-long festival run with Halestorm on the 2017 "Halloween Scream Tour", both Valentyne and Ingram quietly parted ways with the band.
 On January 26, 2018, the band released the EP Diary of a Creep with covers and original songs.

 New Years Day embarked on the 2018 "Witching Hour Tour" in support of In This Moment alongside special guest, P.O.D.

 On November 9, 2018, the band released a new single, "Skeletons," from their upcoming album Unbreakable, which was set to be released in early 2019.
 In early February 2019, Costello stated that Unbreakable's sound will be significantly heavier than Malevolence, and thematically, will focus more on empowerment, and less on the negativity and self-pity of past albums.
 On March 1, 2019, the band released the second single from the album, "Shut Up".
 The song peaked at number 17 on the Mainstream Rock Charts in May 2019.
 A third single, "Come For Me", was released on April 5, 2019.
 Unbreakable officially debuted on April 26, 2019.

 At night two of WWE WrestleMania 37, New Years Day performed live Rhea Ripley's theme song Brutality as she made her entrance to the ring.
 Costello is the featured vocalist of the recorded song by CFO$.
 Shortly after, bassist Frankie Sil announced on his Instagram that he had left the band.

-2022–present: Return, And New Album
+2022–present: Return and Half Black Heart

 On August 12, 2022, the band released their first new song in 3 years titled "Hurts Like Hell". this song also debuted a new lineup that features returning members Jeremy Valentyne and Brandon Wolfe on rhythm guitar and bass, Nikki Misery returning to lead guitar, and new member Tommy Rockoff on drums and vocals.

+The band began night 1 of WWE’s NXT Halloween Havoc (October 24, 2023) with their song "Vampyre".
+On November 17, 2023, the band released the song "Secrets" and announced that their upcoming fifth album, Half Black Heart, will be released on March 1, 2024.